Judy Rankin: Broadcasting career

 From 1984 until 2018, Rankin worked as a golf commentator for ESPN and ABC.
 In 2010, she became the lead LPGA analyst for the Golf Channel.

 She has also been a professional advisor for the magazines Golf Digest and Golf For Women.

+In 2024, she became the first woman to be awarded the PGA Lifetime Achievement Award in Journalism.

 Personal life

 Rankin was known as Judy Torluemke (pronounced Tor-lum-kee), until her marriage to Walter "Yippy" Rankin in 1967.
-They lived in Midland, Texas, and have a son, Walter Jr., known as "Tuey," born in 1968.
+They lived in Midland, Texas and have a son, Walter Jr., known as "Tuey," born in 1968.
 After a battle with throat cancer, Yippy died at age 71 on February 24, 2012.
 Tuey's wife is the sister-in-law of PGA Tour golfer Geoff Ogilvy.

 Rankin was diagnosed with breast cancer in May 2006.
 She completed treatment by August 2006 and returned to her on-air work on ABC Sports in time to cover the 2006 Women's British Open.

 Professional wins

 LPGA wins (26)

 Note: Rankin won the Colgate-Dinah Shore Winner's Circle (now the ANA Inspiration)and the Peter Jackson Classic (later the du Maurier Classic) before they became major championships.